seek-oss/braid-design-system/lib/components/MonthPicker/MonthPicker.migration.md

 ## API Changes

-- `native={boolean}` has been deprecated in favour of making this decision internally, so no need to explicitly set this.
+- `native={boolean}` has been removed in favour of making this decision internally, so no need to explicitly set this.
 - `onChange` and `onBlur` handlers now receive the native event as a second argument.
 The first parameter is still the custom `value` object.
 - `message={false}` is now `reserveMessageSpace={false}`.
 - Data attributes must now be passed via the `data` prop, e.g. `data={{ automation: 'test-id' }}`.